tbensky/npct/README.md

 	1. Users are asked to store both codes on their own computer and are also stored in "local storage" in Chrome for convenience.

-* Testing the ESP32 BLE name logging.
+* Testing the ESP32 BLE name logging

 	* In function `gap_event_handler`, the case `ESP_GAP_BLE_SCAN_RESULT_EVT` means the ESP32 found a BLE name and it should be added to a dynamic memory location called `Encounters` for later retrieval.
 In use as a contact tracer, we'll reject any name that doesn't start with `#C19:`.